fidel-schaposnik/fidel-schaposnik.github.io/_posts/2022-06-23-tfgnn-intro.md

 ## <a id="mpnn">3.
 Vanilla MPNN models</a>

-A [common architecture for GNNs](https://github.com/tensorflow/gnn/blob/main/tensorflow_gnn/docs/guide/gnn_modeling.md) consists of an initial layer which preprocesses the graph features, typically producing hidden states for nodes and/or edges, which is followed by one or more layers of message passing working as described in the [Introduction](#introduction).
-TF-GNN provides a convenient `vanilla_mpnn_model` helper method in its [`models.gnn_template` module](https://github.com/tensorflow/gnn/tree/main/tensorflow_gnn/models/gnn_template), which can be used to create such simple GNNs from:
+A [common architecture for GNNs](https://github.com/tensorflow/gnn/blob/main/tensorflow_gnn/docs/guide/gnn_modeling.md) consists of an initial layer which preprocesses the graph features, typically producing hidden states for nodes and/or edges, which is followed by one or more layers of message-passing working as described in the [Introduction](#introduction).
+The goal of this section is to define a `vanilla_mpnn_model` function which can be used to create such simple GNNs from:

 - an initial layer performing the pre-processing
 - a layer stacking multiple message-passing layers